eisaibrahem/Solve-Cloud-Messaging-API-Legacy-/README.md

 This repository provides a solution for handling notifications using Firebase Cloud Messaging (FCM) with the latest API.
 The provided code helps in sending notifications to devices using FCM tokens.

+## Overview

+The project contains two main files:

+1. `notifications_helper.dart` - Handles the initialization of Firebase Messaging, obtaining device tokens, and sending notifications.
+2. `body.json` - JSON structure for the notification body used in the `sendNotifications` method.

 ## Notification Helper

-The `NotificationsHelper` class handles the initialization of Firebase Messaging, obtaining device tokens, and sending notifications.
+The `NotificationsHelper` class is designed to manage the process of sending notifications through Firebase Cloud Messaging (FCM).
+Below is a breakdown of the functionalities provided by this class.

-### Code
+### notifications_helper.dart

-#### notifications_helper.dart
+#### Code Explanation

 ```dart
 import 'package:dio/dio.dart';